bhopals/vanilla-javascript-service-workers-app/README.md

     1. Registration - It represents one instance of a service worker registration intention.
 Several can be available in error or redundant state.
 Only one **waiting registration** and one **active registration** should be available at any point.

     2. Controller - It's the service worker that is currently controlling the current navigation page (the curren HTML).
-It can be null if no service worker was present during load. (navigator.serviceWorker.controller).
+It can be null if no service worker was present during load.

+        Controller can be fetched : (navigator.serviceWorker.controller).

     3. Client - One itme in the scipe of the service worker, that can possibly be controlled by it.
         It can be a document (an HTML page loaded from a tab, a PWA, ir an iframe) or a web worker.

         A service workers can have **n** clients

     4. Controlled Clients - A client that is currently controlled by the service worker because it was either loaded when the service worker was active, or the service worker claimerd it after activation.

     5. Uncontrolled Client - A client uncontrolled by the service worker because it was either loaded when no service worker was available, or it was loaded with a special navigation action.